tamarin-prover/tamarin-prover/src/002_installation.md

 Linux {#sec:linux}
 -----

-For Tamarin to run on Linux\index{Linux}, a number of dependencies must be installed, namely GraphViz and Maude 2.7.
+To run Tamarin on Linux\index{Linux}, a number of dependencies must be installed, namely GraphViz and Maude 2.7.
 You can install GraphViz using your standard package manager or directly from
 <http://www.graphviz.org/>.
 You can also